vAHiD55555/xray-checker/docs/src/content/docs/configuration/advanced-conf.md

 ### Custom IP Check Services

-You can use alternative IP check services:
+You can use alternative IP check services (see [check methods](/configuration/check-methods) for details):

 - `http://ip.sb`
 - `https://api64.ipify.org`